crowdfavorite-mirrors/wp-jetpack/readme.txt

 * Mobile push notifications for new comments via WordPress mobile apps.
 * The ability to allow applications to securely authenticate and access your site with your permission.
 * Creative formats for your image galleries: mosaic, circles, squares, and a slideshow view.
+* Add post sliders and other highlights to your theme with Featured Content.
 * and *many* more to come!

 Note: The stats portion of Jetpack uses Quantcast to enhance its data.